vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 Visor is designed to perform a protocol upgrade automatically, but you can automate it yourself.
 The key is to check if core is ready for a restart for a protocol upgrade.
 As described above, it might take several seconds between the node reaches the protocol upgrade block and marks itself as ready to be restarted.
 Do not solely rely on block height, e.g. from the `/statistics` endpoint.

 Instead, query core using the admin JSON-RPC endpoint, as this is what Visor does.
-Note: This might change in the future, so please keep an eye on the release notes for changes to Visor.
+Note: This might change in the future, so please keep an eye on the Vega repo release notes for changes to Visor.

 In your `core` config (`<VEGA-NETWORK-HOME>/config/node/config.toml`), you will find:
 ```toml